 These dogs are family-friendly and loyal to the entire household as opposed to one person.

-They need lots of exercises but don’t require much grooming due to their short coats.
+They need lots of exercise but don’t require much grooming due to their short coats.

 5. Bull Mastweiler (Bull Mastiff and Rottweiler Mix)